 Yorkville CUSD #115

 The Yorkville Community Unit School District #115 covers 85 square miles in Kendall and Kane Counties in Illinois.
 The District serves students from the cities of Yorkville, Montgomery, Bristol, Oswego and Plano.
 The 5400+ students in grades Pre-K through 12 attend school in a clean and safe educational environment.
-District #115 offers a unique combination of formal education within a personalized environment and ensures that curriculum and technology are continuously upgraded to meet the needs of the students.
+District #115 offers a unique combination of formal education within a personalized environment and ensures that curriculum and technology are continuously upgraded to meet the needs of students.

 The District Citizen's Advisory Committee, comprised of community volunteers, has contributed time and effort to research and evaluate the concerns and effects associated with growth.
-Over the years, other citizen advisory groups have been involved in transportation, food service, technology, gifted and talented, and bi-lingual (ELL) programs, providing valuable input.
+Over the years, other citizen advisory groups have been involved in transportation, food service, technology, gifted and talented, and bilingual (ELL) programs, providing valuable input.
 Many of our parents have also become involved in our many booster clubs, PTO’s, and other parent groups in all district buildings.

-The Board of Education, comprised of seven elected members from the community represents the interests of the citizens of the school system.
-The District Superintendent oversees the District budget of over $75 million as well as all the employees of the school system including: Associate Superintendent, Assistant Superintendent of Human Resources, Director of Finance, a Director of Buildings/Grounds and Maintenance, nine principals, six assistant principals, one associate principal, four dean of students, two athletic directors, and close to 500 certified teachers and non-certified staff members.
+The Board of Education, comprised of seven elected members from the community, represents the interests of the citizens of the school system.
+The District Superintendent oversees the District budget of over $75 million as well as all the employees of the school system including: Associate Superintendent, Assistant Superintendent of Human Resources, Director of Finance, a Director of Buildings/Grounds and Maintenance, nine principals, six assistant principals, one associate principal, four deans of students, two athletic directors, and close to 500 certified teachers and non-certified staff members.